For over 30 years, Philip has helped clients structure, negotiate and close real estate and business transactions.

-Philip’s real estate practice has primarily focused on acquisitions and divestitures of commercial and industrial real property, and on the development of real estate projects.
+Philip’s real estate practice has primarily focused on acquisitions and divestitures of commercial and industrial real property, leasing transactions (including ground leases and sale-leasebacks), and development projects.
+He has assisted clients with many types of real estate, including multifamily properties, shopping centers, office buildings, industrial facilities, ranches, university and municipal properties, and timberland and other unimproved land.

 – Order of the Coif